Where to Donate Unwanted Items Before You Move

 Goodwill Offers to Pick Up Items in Working Condition

-When it comes to reputation and transparency, there are not many charity establishments that can compete with Goodwill.
+Where to donate unwanted items?
+When it comes to this question, there are not many charity organizations that can compete with Goodwill.
 It has been operating for more than 100 years and has more than 2,800 stores in the US and Canada.
 The money they raise goes to job training and similar educational activities.
+Here are the details:

-• What Goodwill accepts: broad list of household things, new or well-maintained clothes, shoes, toys, books, etc.
+• What Goodwill accepts – a broad list of household items, new or well-maintained clothes, shoes, toys, books, and so on,

-• How to schedule a pick up: contact your local outfit to check if they offer pick-ups because not all of them do.
+• How to schedule pick-up – contact your local Goodwill to check if they offer pick-ups because not all of them do,

-• Goodwill offers to help: youth, elderly, people with disabilities, and many more who are looking for a job through training programs and various classes.
+• Goodwill helps – youth, the elderly, people with disabilities, and many more who are trying to get a job through training programs and various classes.

 AMVETS – Serving Veterans Since 1944

-• What AMVETS accepts: clothes, bedding, smaller furniture, appliances, etc.
+• What AMVETS accepts – clothes, bedding, smaller furniture, appliances, and so on,

-• How to schedule a pick up: check their website to see if AMVETS is present in your state and call them to set the date.
+• How to schedule pick-up – check the website to see if AMVETS is present in your state and call them to set the date,

-• AMVETS offers to help: mainly honorably discharged US war veterans, as well as men and women in active duty.
+• AMVETS helps – the organization helps mainly honorably discharged US war veterans, as well as men and women on active duty.

 Habitat for Humanity Features Locations in All 50 US States

-This organization has been around for more than 40 years, with a focus on helping people find decent and affordable housing at a low cost.
+Habitat for Humanity has been around for more than 40 years, with a focus on helping people find decent and affordable housing at a low cost.
 It receives funding for its projects through thrift shops known as Habitat ReStores.
+Here’s what you should know:

 couple loading the truck